xaviershay/server-config/README.md

     ssh-copy-id root@$HOST
     ssh root@$HOST 'bash -s' < scripts/bootstrap.bash

+    # Re-use existing SSH credentials rather than generating new ones so that we
+    # don't also need to e.g. configure Github for new keys.
+    scp ~/.ssh/id_rsa* $HOST:.ssh/

 AWS secrets are needed as these are required by terraform.
 (A `tfvars` file will also be needed depending on which modules are being developed.)